The Ultimate Guide to Virtual Galas

 Check out these videos to compare a –

 Live Virtual Gala to a Traditional In-Person Gala.

-In passive online auction and giving environments (aka online or mobile-bidding), stats suggest on average, you’ll net only 30-35% of an item’s retail value.
+In passive giving environments (aka online auction only or mobile-bidding scenarios), statistics suggest you’ll only net 30-35% of an item’s retail value.
 This is in alignment with average in-person silent auction earnings (and not very impressive or worth the effort, if you ask us).
 We’ve compiled data from live virtual fundraising events.
-The numbers are MUCH more impressive and more aligned with what one might expect from a traditional live auction – ranging from 80-120% of items’ retail values.
+The numbers are MUCH more impressive and closer to what you’d expect from a traditional live auction – netting 80-120% of items’ retail values.
 Success!